diegolamonica/XTemplate/readme.md

 - `{$variable}` Reference to a variable
 - `{?variable}` ... `{!variable}` Show the block only if the variable exists
 - `{#subtemplate}` Reference to a subtemplate
+- `{=expression}` Executes a javascript expression a method call or a complex code in a safe context (XSS injection is not possible)

 ## Example *`{$variable}`* usage